makyo/drab-makyo.com/resume.md

 :   Cloud providers: Amazon AWS, Google Compute Engine, and Microsoft Azure; local providers: LXD, MaaS, and manual providers based on discrete servers and ancillary services such as Digital Ocean and Rackspace; providing highly available, load balanced, and monitored applications and application stacks; deployment strategies such as Juju, but also Chef, Puppet, and Ansible

 Ancillary skills
 :   As a process maven, Madison is experienced and adamant about CI, test coverage and reporting, and code commenting and documentation.
-She has also worked with technical writing, blogging, and promotional writing for software products She has experience working in a management, mediator, and technical lead capacity, and is keenly interested in a diverse workforce, healthy work-life balance, and constructive social interactions within the workplace
+She has also worked with technical writing, blogging, and promotional writing for software products She has experience working in a management, mediator, and technical lead capacity, and is keenly interested in a diverse workforce, healthy work-life balance, and constructive social interactions within the workplace.
+As a trans woman, she is very focused on gender representation in tech.

 ## Work experience